-Unit 2 How do external factors influence behaviour and mental processes?
+Unit 2 How do internal and external factors influence behaviour and mental processes?

-A person's thoughts, feelings and behaviours are influenced by a variety of biological, psychological and social factors.
-In this unit students investigate how perception of stimuli enables a person to interact with the world around them and how their perception of stimuli can be distorted.
-They evaluate the role social cognition plays in a person's attitudes, perception of themselves and relationships with others.
-Students explore a variety of factors and contexts that can influence the behaviour of an individual and groups.
-They examine the contribution that classical and contemporary research has made to the understanding of human perception and why individuals and groups behave in specific ways.
-A student practical investigation related to internal and external influences on behaviour is undertaken in this unit.
-The investigation draws on content from Area of Study 1 and/or Area of Study 2.
+In this unit students evaluate the role social cognition plays in a person's attitudes, perception of themselves and relationships with others.
+Students explore a variety of factors and contexts that can influence the behaviour of individuals and groups, recognising that different cultural groups have different experiences and values.
+Students are encouraged to consider Aboriginal and Torres Strait Islander people's experiences within Australian society and how these experiences may affect psychological functioning.

+Students examine the contribution that classical and contemporary research has made to the understandings of human perception and why individuals and groups behave in specific ways.
+Students investigate how perception of stimuli enables a person to interact with the world around them and how their perception of stimuli can be distorted.

+A student-adapted or student-designed scientific investigation is undertaken in Area of Study 3.
+The investigation involves the generation of primary data and is related to internal and external factors that influence behaviour and mental processes.
+The investigation draws on key knowledge and key science skills from Area of Study 1 and/or Area of Study 2.